dolittle/DotNET.Applications/Documentation/Tutorials/end_to_end.md

 A concept is a lightweight representation of something you have in your domain vocabulary.
-Instead of losing what things are by using primitives such as booleans, integers or strings, we encapsulate these parts of the vocabulary into what we call concepts. doLittle has a baseclass to help you out with this and something that is supported throughout doLittle; ConceptAs<>.
+Instead of losing what things are by using primitives such as booleans, integers or strings, we encapsulate these parts of the vocabulary into what we call concepts.
+Dolittle has a baseclass to help you out with this and something that is supported throughout Dolittle; ConceptAs<>.
 We recommend making concepts available for both your read side and your execution / behavior side, this is were the Concepts project we created earlier comes into play.